2013 Philadelphia building collapse: Suicide of building inspector

 On June 12, 2013, Ronald Wagenhoffer, the 52-year-old City Department of Licenses and Inspections inspector responsible for inspecting the demolition site, was found dead in his truck with a gunshot to the chest.
 His death was ruled a suicide.
+As reported by NBC10, Wagenhoffer recorded a video shortly before his death where he expressed his remorse and culpability for the collapse: "It was my fault.
+I should have looked at those guys working, and I didn't."

 Initial city response

 News reports on June 7 following the collapse indicated that despite multiple complaints, the demolition work at 22nd and Market Street went uninspected for more than three weeks before the deadly collapse.
 Subsequent reports indicated that Ronald Wagenhoffer had reported he visited the site on May 14 and found no violations.
 At the time, the city did not require demolition contractors to establish their qualifications.

 On June 7, Philadelphia Mayor Michael Nutter held a press conference and issued two press statements in which he apologized to the dead and their families as well as the injured survivors and their families.
 Nutter also announced new demolition rules and standards designed to prevent similar tragedies.
 The new rules will require the same level of city monitoring and contractor expertise at private demolition sites that have been required during demolition at public sites.
 The new rules will prohibit contractors from using heavy machinery to demolish buildings adjacent to occupied structures, which was done at the 22nd and Market demolition.
 City inspectors were sent to over 300 demolition sites to check for safety violations.